ipappify/umtoken/README.md

 - Spanish (es)
 - Swedish (sv)

-### A Note on Feature Engineering

-Feature engineering is often frowned upon in deep learning.
-However, the effort required to design morphological rules is actually quite manageable:
+The effort required to design morphological rules is quite manageable:

 When adding a new language, it is enough to define only a few common rules to achieve a significant reduction in the number of tokens per word.
 If no rules apply, the word is tokenized into subwords in the usual way.